-According to this calculation, a healthcare provider may suggest health and lifestyle changes if you don’t fall within the “normal” weight category.
+According to this calculation, a healthcare professional may suggest health and lifestyle changes if you don’t fall within the “normal” weight category.

 Body mass index (BMI) is a calculation that estimates a person’s body fat using their height and weight.
-A BMI of 18.5–24.9 is considered “normal” weight with a low risk of poor health, while anything above or below is linked to a higher risk of poor health.
+A BMI of 18.5–24.9 is considered “normal” weight with a low risk of poor health, while anything above or below may indicate a higher risk of poor health.

-Despite concerns that BMI doesn’t accurately identify whether a person is healthy, most studies show that a person’s risk of chronic disease and premature death does increase with a BMI lower than 18.5 (“underweight”) or above 30.0 (“obese”) (
+Despite concerns that BMI doesn’t accurately identify whether a person is healthy, most studies show that a person’s risk of chronic disease and premature death does increase with a BMI lower than 18.5 (“underweight”) or of 30.0 or greater (“obese”) (

-Another study showed that those in the “obese” BMI category had a 20% increased risk of death from all causes and heart disease, compared with those in the “normal” BMI category (
+Another study of 16,868 people showed that those in the “obese” BMI category had a 20% increased risk of death from all causes and heart disease, compared with those in the “normal” BMI category (

-The researchers also found that those who were either in the “underweight” or “severely obese” and “extremely obese” categories died an average of 6.7 years and 3.7 years earlier, respectively, compared with those in the “normal” BMI category (
+The researchers also found that those who were in the “underweight” category and the “severely obese” or “extremely obese” categories died an average of 6.7 years and 3.7 years earlier, respectively, than those in the “normal” BMI category (

-Other studies have shown that a BMI greater than 30.0 begins to significantly increase your risk of chronic health issues, such as type 2 diabetes, heart disease, breathing difficulties, kidney disease, non-alcoholic fatty liver disease, and mobility issues (
+Other studies have shown that a BMI greater than 30.0 begins to significantly increase the risk of chronic health issues such as type 2 diabetes, heart disease, breathing difficulties, kidney disease, non-alcoholic fatty liver disease, and mobility issues (

-Due to most research showing an increased chronic disease risk among people with obesity, many health professionals can use BMI as a general snapshot of a person’s risk.
+Due to most research showing an increased chronic disease risk among people who have obesity, many health professionals can use BMI as a general snapshot of a person’s risk.
 Still, it should not be the only diagnostic tool used (

 Though BMI has been criticized for its oversimplification of health, most research supports its ability to estimate a person’s risk of chronic disease, particularly one’s risk of early death and metabolic syndrome.